This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Chronic respiratory failure (CRF) is a long-term condition that happens when your lungs cannot get enough oxygen into your blood.
-Your heart, brain, and other organs depend on the oxygen to work properly.
 CRF can also happen when your lungs cannot get the carbon dioxide out of your blood.
 A buildup of carbon dioxide in your blood can cause damage to your organs.
 The decrease in oxygen and the buildup of carbon dioxide can happen at the same time.
-CRF happens may develop over a period of days or years.
+CRF may develop over a period of days to years.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.